iamcalledrob/AppMover/README.md

 The MIT License (MIT)

 Copyright (c) 2020 Oskar Groth
+Forked and updated by Rob Mason in 2022.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in